Baker McKenzie: Tax avoidance

 In 2021, the law firm was listed in the Pandora Papers after the law firm conducted offshoring activities for organizations outside of the United States.
-One of the actions include setting up shell companies in Cyprus for RJR Nabisco (which as split up), creating a tax shelter for Nike, as well as moving Facebook's tax headquarters to Ireland, allowing these companies to avoid taxes.
+One of the actions includes setting up shell companies in Cyprus for RJR Nabisco (which has split up), creating a tax shelter for Nike, as well as moving Facebook's tax headquarters to Ireland, allowing these companies to avoid taxes.
 Baker McKenzie's clients include Malaysian fugitive Jho Low.

-Baker McKenzie has boasted about helping to set up tax free zones in the UAE, which critics say encourage illicit activity.
+Baker McKenzie has boasted about helping to set up tax-free zones in the UAE, which critics say encourage illicit activity.
 Baker McKenzie has lobbied against legislation to curb offshore tax avoidance by big companies and lobbied against legislation that would increase due diligence for foreign customers of American banks.

 According to the ICIJ, Baker McKenzie is "an architect of the modern tax avoidance system."
 The company has helped fraudsters, corrupt officials and elites in authoritarian regimes avoid taxes and hide wealth through the use of shell companies, trusts and complex structures in tax havens.
 The Pandora Papers mentioned Baker McKenzie more than any other major U.S. law firm – the leaks alone revealed that Baker McKenzie was involved in setting up more than 440 offshore companies registered in tax havens.